 Take Care of Your Kidneys

-One of these years, we’ll be regenerating diseased kidneys with stem cell therapy and growing new organs in the lab or creating them with 3D printing.
+Someday, we may be regenerating diseased kidneys with stem cell therapy and growing new organs in the lab.
 Until that day, I hope you’ll get serious about protecting the health and function of your kidneys, especially if you have diabetes.
-Make sure you're under the care of an experienced nephrologist.
-And if you're in the later stages of disease, discuss these additional therapies with him or her.